 Handmade wooden spoons, ladles, dippers, bowls, breadboards, trenchers, mixing paddles and many other types of Woodenware have been made by craftsmen and used by cooks and bakers for hundreds of years in all the nations of the world.

-In 1978, my mother asked my father to make a wooden spoon that wouldn't break.
-With only a homemade band saw and an antique wood lathe, Dad met her challenge and produced our first wooden spoon.
-In 1984, Dad realized his dream of a full-time woodworking business with The Carpenter Shop -- designing and constructing custom furniture, doing mill work, and making wooden spoons.
-Being encouraged by the enthusiastic response of those who purchased our Woodenware, in 1991 The Carpenter Shop was retooled solely for the designing and making of Whetstone Woodenware.™ At the present, we are producing over 100 products that are sold in catalogs, kitchen stores, hardware stores, museum stores, and in our own retail store.
+In 1978, after being unable to find a quality spoon, my mother asked my father to make a wooden spoon that would not break.
+With only a homemade band saw and an antique wood lathe, he met her challenge and produced our first wooden spoon.
+In 1984, Dad realized his dream of a full-time woodworking business with The Carpenter Shop -- designing and constructing custom furniture, mill work, and making wooden spoons.
+Being encouraged by the enthusiastic response of those who purchased our Woodenware, in 1991 The Carpenter Shop was retooled solely for the designing and making of Whetstone Woodenware.™ Today, we create and sell handcrafted products all over the world, including in our hometown retail store.
 We also enjoy the privilege of working with some of the largest living history museums in the USA; crafting historical reproductions from their archives which are then sold in their museum gift stores.

 Thank you for purchasing our genuine Whetstone Woodenware.™